 Another study found women with substance use disorders who had experienced trauma showed a greater reduction in symptoms when they wrote expressively.
 Writing guides such as State of Writing and Via Writing can help you to start and find ideas for your express writing.

 Narrative medicine is a healing strategy that uses a person’s experiences, or narrative, as a way to heal.
 Narrative medicine promotes trust and empathy between clients and therapists.
 The closer and more trusting these two people are, the more potential there is for healing to occur.
-Narrative medicine is a growing field and is recognized in major institutions and facilities, including Columbia University and Memorial Sloan Kettering.
+Narrative medicine is a growing field and is recognised in major institutions and facilities, including Columbia University and Memorial Sloan Kettering.

 I struggled for a long time with more traditional healing practices and my recovery was stalled.
 But I found that telling my story to my therapist allowed us to establish enough trust to really start working through my trauma.
 My narrative writing became the start of what would become the path of my life and my career. – James Metzinger, writer at Academized